-International Forest Day is celebrated on 21st March every year.
-The purpose of this day is to develop awareness among people about the importance of forests and trees outside the forest for the current and upcoming future generations.
+We celebrate International Forest Day on 21st March every year.
+This day develops awareness among people about the importance of forests and trees outside the forest for the current and upcoming future generations.

 Forests are regulating the climate of our planet by absorbing Carbon dioxide and providing fresh Oxygen.

 From oxygen we inhale to a piece of tissue paper we use, trees are playing a very important role in our daily lives.

 On 21st December 2012, a resolution (A/RES/67/200) passed in the general assembly of the UN declaring 21st March of each year International Day of Forests.